-Utilizina multiple funding has become the most effective way of maximizing the amount of funding a community can obtain.
-"Grant Stacking" allowsaprojecttodrawfundingfromseveral sources.
+Utilizing multiple funding has become the most effective way of maximizing the amount of funding a community can obtain.
+"Grant Stacking" allows a project to draw funding from several sources.
 The idea of "Grant Stacking" refers to grouping grants of varying levels (federal, state and local) to support one project.
 Careful selection of grants can result in one grant providing the matching funds requirement for another grant and the reciprocal as well.
 This process can address acquisition and development in phases to best meet a project's intent and time schedule.
-The example on the following page demonstrates how this process can be successfully completed.
+The example on the following page provides an example of how this process can be successfully completed.